renatodellosso/The-Long-North/Wider Setting Ideas.md

 			* Collectively known as the sil'Ashatari
 			* Worshipped by Kalashtar and Elves
 			* Kalashtar experience and learn from the memories of their linked spirit while sleep
+			* The spirits absorbs their memories once they die
+				* Passed on to next Kalashtar linked to that spirit
 		* Originally ruled city of Daros
 		* Founding members of the empire, provided leaders and psions
 	* Elves